 Entrepreneurs: Mike Fox and Pat Hughes

-Wingman is the world’s thinnest and most versatile inflation vest and the first inflatable life jacket designed for high performance in water activities like surfing and swimming.
+Wingman is the world’s first inflatable life jacket designed for high performance in water activities like swimming and surfing and the most versatile and thinnest inflation vest.

-The Wingman utilizes Hyde’s patented innovations to usher in a new era of water safety, where life jackets no longer inhibit performance and range of motion but rather enhance it.
-The Wingman allows users to push themselves and perform their best while knowing that safety is just one pull away, it’s more than a life jacket, it’s your Wingman.
+In a new era of water safety, the Wingman utilizes Hyde’s patented innovations where life jackets no longer inhibit performance and range of motion but rather enhance it.
+The Wingman allows users knowing that safety is just one pull away, to perform and push themselves at their best.
+Your Wingman is more than a life jacket.

 The entrepreneur claims that the Wingman is covered by patents regarding the placement of the CO2 device and the type and placement of the securing zipper that allows the harness to lie flat.